rarepepi/pepescan/README.md

 ## Description

-The $PEPE Token Transfer Tracker is a web application that displays the most recent 100 transfers of the $PEPE token on the Ethereum blockchain.
+The $PEPE Token Transfer Tracker is a Next.js(React.js) web app that displays the most recent 100 transfers of the $PEPE token on the Ethereum blockchain.
 The app provides users with the ability to filter transfers by sender and recipient addresses, as well as sort the transfer list by timestamp and transfer value.
 This application offers a user-friendly interface for monitoring $PEPE token transfers and obtaining essential information, such as transaction hashes, sender and recipient addresses, and transfer amounts.

 ## Technologies and Implementation